wonghang/h5browser/README.md

 /#
 ```

-Once you finish editing the HDF5 file, you can switch back to read-only mode by `ro`
+Once you finish editing the HDF5 file, you can switch back to read-only mode by `ro`:

 ```
 /# ro
 Opening tutorial2.h5 (read-only)...
 /$ a = 123
-This command require read-write mode.
+This command requires read-write mode.
 Please switch to read-write mode using command "rw" first /$
 ```

 and then you are no longer able to modify its content.

-At last, you can also create a new HDF5 file by opening a path that doesn't exist
+At last, you can also create a new HDF5 file by opening a path that doesn't exist:

 ```
 $ h5browser.py /tmp/a.h5